 The services provided are evidence-based, person-centered, and recovery-oriented being provided through a team approach.
-The MACT team strives to address each person’s strengths to provide the right care at the right time.
+The ICM team strives to address each person’s strengths to provide the right care at the right time.
 The mission of the ICM team is to:

 • Reduce the need for care within state hospitals;